 Members enjoy regular monthly social meeting often with a topical talk scheduled, regular visits to member’s home apiaries, and invitations to various lectures and training programmes.

-Our Members come from North Oxfordshire (10 beekeepers in and around Banbury), South Warwickshire and indeed a bit of North-East Gloucestershire (currently 9 members in and around Chipping Campden) and even a couple of members in Northamptonshire.
-The map below shows where individual members are and where we have ‘clusters’ of members – we cover quite an area:

-A membership application form can be found on our Join Us page

-No. 9 | Members enjoy regular monthly social meeting often with a topical talk scheduled, regular visits to member’s home apiaries, and invitations to various lectures and training programmes.

-The map below shows where our members are and where we have ‘clusters’ of members – we cover quite an area:
+The map below shows where our members are; we cover quite an area:

 A membership application form can be found on our Join Us page